 In OpenShift, every pod is associated with a service account that's used to authenticate the pod's requests to the Kubernetes API.
 If not otherwise specified, the pod uses the

 Each OpenShift project has its own set of service accounts and thus also its own project-scoped

 default service account.
 The labels of every pod, whose service account has view permissions, will be imported to Dynatrace automatically.

-The following steps show you how you can add view privileges to the
+The following steps show you how to add view privileges to the

 default service account in the

 project1 project.
-You'll need to repeat these steps for all service accounts and projects you want to enable for Dynatrace.
+You need to repeat these steps for all service accounts and projects you want to enable for Dynatrace.

 default service account to view metadata about your project